Spector360.com >>> Product Overview >>> Archive

-All computer recordings are automatically archived to a single, centralized network server running the Spector 360 Data Vault and SQL Server.
+Recommended for small and medium sized companies, the single network server method automatically archives all Client Recorder data to a single, centralized network server running the Spector 360 Data Vault and supplied SQL Server.

-computer recordings are automatically archived to any one of a number of network servers running the Spector 360 Data Vault and SQL Server.
+Recommended for medium to large companies, the multiple network servers method automatically archives Client Recorder data to any one of a number of network servers running the Spector 360 Data Vault and supplied SQL Server.
 This allows you to centralize the computer recordings as you see fit …by department, floor, building, location, etc.

-The Data Vault handles the function of data storage and security.
-It is installed in a secure location on your network server.
-Individual client computers will automatically send their recordings to the Data Vault where the data is then organized and saved for subsequent retrieval and review all while protecting the recordings from tampering and unauthorized access.
+The Data Vault is installed in a secure location on your network server.
+Individual client computers will automatically send their recordings to the Data Vault, where the data is then organized and saved for subsequent retrieval and review.
+This data transmission is done while protecting the recordings from tampering and unauthorized access.

-All recorded event data contained in the SQL Database and Screen Snapshots and Email Attachments stored on a network share can be automatically retrieved and reviewed across the network—eliminating the need to physically visit each computer.
+All recorded event data contained in the SQL Database, and Screen Snapshots and Email Attachments stored on a secure network drive, can be automatically retrieved and reviewed across the network—eliminating the need to physically visit each computer.

-Using Multiple Servers allows you to organize your recordings by department, office floor, location or any other category you choose.
-This provides you with control over where the data is stored on your network and offers a method for compartmentalizing the Spector 360 data storage.
+Providing more control over where the Client Recorder data is stored, using the Multiple Servers Method allows you to organize your recordings by department, office floor, location or any other category you choose, compartmentalizing the Spector 360 data storage.
 Each server runs an independent copy of the Data Vault.
-Groups of computers are then assigned to this server group and will automatically upload their recordings to the Data Vault.
+Groups of computers are then assigned to the server group, automatically uploading recordings to the Data Vault.

-The recordings in each server group can be automatically retrieved and reviewed across the network—eliminating the need to physically visit each computer.
-Spector 360 provides the capability to centrally review recorded data by accessing the SQL Server and network share directly.
+Using the Spector 360 Dashboard, the recordings in each server group can be automatically retrieved and reviewed across the network—eliminating the need to physically visit each computer.
+Spector 360 provides the capability to centrally review recorded data by accessing the SQL Server and network drives directly.

 Regular backups of your Spector 360 recordings will ensure that you have a complete historical record of everything that is occurring on your company computers.

-The recordings of Screen Snapshots and Email Attachments are all archived into a single folder that is organized into subfolders for each computer that is being recorded.
-Any backup made to Tape, CD, DVD or other storage media can be easily restored and viewed with Spector 360.
+Recordings of Screen Snapshots and Email Attachments are archived into a single folder, organized into subfolders for each computer that is being recorded.
+Backups made to Tape, CD, DVD or other storage media can be easily restored and viewed with Spector 360.